 - scuba diving

-Children are also more at risk for ETD, as their eustachian tubes are much smaller and so more likely to become clogged by mucus or germs.
-A child’s immune system is also less able to fight off infections, as it is not fully developed.
+Furthermore, a child’s immune system is less able to fight off infections, as it is not fully developed.
 Children have more frequent colds and sinus infections, which are direct causes of ETD.

 - a plugged feeling in the ears

-- ears feeling like they are filled with water
+- the ears feeling as if they are filled with water

 - tinnitus, or ringing in the ear